NJACKWinterOfCode/Ravenous/README.md

 # Ravenous
-A simple website built using React-js that uses Yelp.com's API to get the Restaurants around you
+A simple website built using React-js that uses Yelp.com's API to get the Restaurants around you.
 ### Technologies Used :
   * React-JS
   * Yelp's API